-The mission of Fraternity and Sorority Affairs is to advise, advocate for, and promote the learning and development of fraternity and sorority members through collaborative partnerships which support the University’s Mission and the Communal Principles of the College.
+The mission of Fraternity and Sorority Affairs is to advise, advocate for, and promote the learning and development of fraternity and sorority members through collaborative partnerships that support the University’s mission and vision and values.

 - Gain practical skills and knowledge they can apply to daily life

 Fraternity and Sorority Success-Driven Model

 A committee comprising trustees, faculty, staff, alumni, and students reviewed the institutional culture and values of each fraternity and sorority, best practices across the country, and research and theory on such topics as learning, culture, and motivation to find congruence with the University of Rochester's mission, values, and educational philosophy.
-While doing so, there was a distinct commitment to creating a system rooted in the College and self-evaluation.
+The committee’s goal was to create a system rooted in the College and self-evaluation.